Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

 - For application issues, check CloudWatch logs for the ECS tasks.
 - For secrets retrieval issues, check IAM roles and policies to ensure ECS tasks have necessary permissions to access AWS Secrets Manager.
 - For Neo4j issues, check EC2 instance logs and ensure the `user_data` script executed correctly.
+- For AMI creation issues, review the logs of the `null_resource.neo4j_ami_management` execution in Terraform output.

 ## 9. Security Considerations